 Some of the Batman family moved to Ireland, but this topic is not covered in this excerpt.
-Another 107 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Batman arrived in North America very early:

 Batman Settlers in United States in the 17th Century

 - Tho Batman, who landed in Virginia in 1637

 - Thomas Batman, who arrived in Virginia in 1637

 - Roger Batman, who arrived in Virginia in 1660

 - William Batman, who landed in Maryland in 1662

 Batman Settlers in United States in the 19th Century